 There are two things that make this cookie so special: cereal ‘flour’ and the gooey marshmallow centre.
 I love the idea of cereal flour (which is basically just the Lucky Charm cereal itself minus the rainbow marshmallows, blitzed in a food processor or blender until it reaches a flour consistency) because it uses up all the cereal left behind after you pick out all the rainbow marshmallows to incorporate in the cookie dough and it adds this very nostalgic, dreamy cereal (duh) flavour to the cookie than if you were to only use flour.
 They gooey marshmallow is centre is to amp up the marshmallow flavour and textures of the cereal marshmallow, which honestly isn’t very marshmallow-y.
 The Lucky charms marshmallows are there for the nostalgia and the real marshmallows are there for the streeeeeetch.
 The texture of the cookie is like a chewy sugar cookie but with lots of fun flavour and textural surprises with every bite.

-These cookies had a very long recipe testing phase and to be honest they can still be a bit finicky depending on where the large marshmallows are when you form the cookie dough balls for baking.
-I like to make sure the large marshmallow pieces are in the centre or at the top of each cookie dough ball (vs. completely on the side or the bottom of the cookie) because that way you reduce the chance that the marshmallow leaking out of the cookie and caramelizing on the baking sheet.
-To be extra safe, you can wrap the marshmallow pieces with the dough so that it creates more a marshmallow centre, instead of adding it as a mix in into the cookie dough.
+These cookies had a very long recipe testing phase.
+I like to make sure the large marshmallow pieces are wrapped in the centre (vs. mixing it into the cookie dough) because that way you reduce the chance that the marshmallow leaking out of the cookie and caramelizing on the baking sheet.
 I’ve made it both ways — some friends prefer to have the lacy caramelized marshmallows that leak out during the baking process and some prefer the gooey centres.
 I’ve found that the listed amount of marshmallows to be the perfect ratio of marshmallow to cookie dough — enough for a very chewy and stretch centre, but not too much that it will ooze out of the cookie once it hits the oven.

 Lucky Charms Cereal Marshmallow Cookies